mowgliph/pacta/.trae/rules/project_rules.md

----
-trigger: always_on
----

-# Windsurf Rules for PACTA

 Rules for developing PACTA, a desktop contract management app built with Electron, Vite, TypeScript (renderer), JavaScript (main), and SQLite.
 These ensure consistency, security, and alignment with project goals.

 - Always response on Spanish